Israel Peleg: Civil Service Career

 Peleg was the Chairman of the Public Committee on Tourism in Israel (2007–2008).
 This committee was appointed by Minister of Tourism Isaac Herzog and was composed of representatives of all the tourist industry.
 In its recommendations the committee called for the implementation of a new hotel rating system.

 In 2010 Peleg was appointed Honorary Consul of Cape Verde in Israel.

 He was a member of the board of directors of JCT (Which held 5% of Leumi Bank in Israel).

 Peleg is on The Government Companies Authority list of Directors Team.

-He is a Member of the Board of Directors of Clalit Health Services. member of the Board of Trusties of The Academic College of Tel Aviv-Yafo.
+He was a Member of the Board of Directors of Clalit Health Services. member of the Board of Trustees of The Academic College of Tel Aviv-Yafo.

+In 2024, he published the book "Past As Prologue"- Lessons from his career as a manager.

 Academic career

 Peleg was a lecturer of Media and Politics at the Hebrew University and the Tel Aviv University.
 He lectures in Marketing Communications for the MBA track of the Center of Academic Studies.

+He is a member of the board of trustees of the Tel Aviv-Yafo college.